aharonium/opensiddur.org/posts/posts/a-prayer-for-the-spiritual-welfare-of-the-united-states-at-a-time-of-trial-by-rabbi-joe-schwartz_(RabbiJoeSchwartz_2019-06-28).html.md

 and safeguard the ideals and free institutions that are its pride and its glory.
-May it be a beacon of hope for the oppressed and the enslaved and a refuge for the homeless and tempest-tost, giving "to bigotry no sanction, and to persecution no assistance."[foot]George Washington’s <a href="https://founders.archives.gov/documents/Washington/05-06-02-0135">Letter to the Jews of Newport, Rhode Island</a> (1790).[/foot]
+May it be a beacon of hope for the oppressed and the enslaved and a refuge for the homeless and tempest-tost,[foot]Cf. Emma Lazarus’s <a href="https://opensiddur.org/prayers/secular-calendar/united-states/thanksgiving-day/the-new-collosus-by-emma-lazarus-1883-yiddish-translation-by-rachel-kirsch-holtman-1938/">New Collossus</a> (1883).[/foot] giving "to bigotry no sanction, and to persecution no assistance."[foot]George Washington’s <a href="https://founders.archives.gov/documents/Washington/05-06-02-0135">Letter to the Jews of Newport, Rhode Island</a> (1790).[/foot]
 </div></td></tr>